nasa/Transform-to-Open-Science/_sources/CONTRIBUTING.md

-# Welcome to the Transform to Open Science GitHub!
+# Contributing to Our GitHub

 This page is your one-stop shop for uncovering the many resources for open science that are on the TOPS GitHub!
 Read on to learn more about how to use our GitHub, how to engage with TOPS and participate in the Year of Open Science, and identify resources to help you, your research team, and your organization get started with open science.